 A Software Testing Life Cycle or STLC is a process with different tasks performed to improve the quality of a software system product.
 It has seven phases, which include the requirement phase, planning phase, analysis phase, design phase, implementation phase, execution phase, conclusion phase, and closure phase.

 It is no doubt that testing software, mobile application, or consumer products before making it available for the public is essential because it gives quality assurance and customer satisfaction, which are two of the many aspects of a successful business.
 However, product testing needs to follow a clear and accurate process to ensure a great result.
 That is why it is important to establish a well-made test plan that will serve as the testing team’s guide throughout the process.
 A test plan can be both high-level or low-level, depending on your needs.
-But rest assured it is one of the best plans for the business that is necessary to ensure that your products function well and does what it promised.
+But rest assured it is one of the best sample plans for the business that is necessary to ensure that your products function well and does what it promised.